danb0b/danb0b.github.io/content/travel/02-genoa.md

 ## Tuesday, July 11

 * First day of the conference.
 Mostly bio-related talks.
-* Met up with my old advisor, Mark, for lunch.
+* Met up with my PhD advisor, Mark, for lunch.
+Talked tech, sabbatical, and other fun stuff.
 * Got a behind-the-scenes tour of the Aquarium where the conference was held.
-We got to see lots of tanks
+We got to see lots of tanks.
 * The welcome reception was really nice, but outside, and really hot.

 Sounds like mom and the kids had a blast in cinque terra.